svanderburg/nix-androidenvtests/README.md

 to find out what options are supported, since the Android SDK provides many plugins.

-A shell script can be used to retrieve all possible options:
+A shell script in the `androidenv/` sub directory can be used to retrieve all possible options:

 ```bash
 sh ./querypackages.sh packages build-tools